Pinochle: Cutthroat

 Similar to three-handed pinochle, cutthroat is a simple modification.
 The dealer deals the entire deck out (16 cards to each player), in packets of four.
 The player to the left of the dealer begins the bidding once meld has been silently determined by all players.
 Play continues normally in terms of scoring and trick taking.

-The only way to win in cutthroat pinochle, however, is to "bid and out", or to have taken the bid and surpassed the predetermined winning score.
-It is then possible for multiple players to go over the winning score, yet if none has taken a bid and met the resulting contract, a win has not happened and play continues.
+The only way to win in cutthroat pinochle, is to "bid and out", or to have taken the bid and surpassed the predetermined winning score.
+It is then possible for multiple players to go over the winning score.
+If none has taken a bid and met the resulting contract, a win has not happened and play continues.
 It is also possible for a person to lose with the high score if they do not take a winning bid.

 Four-handed

 Four-handed pinochle, or "partnership pinochle" is played with two teams of two players each.
 Partners are seated opposite from each other.
 Each player is dealt 12 cards.
-The opening bid is typically 150, but can be a higher agreed on value.
+The opening bid is typically 150, but can be a higher agreed upon value.

 All four players may bid.
 Both the bidder and his partner have their score count towards making the contract.
 High bidder names trump.
 There typically is no kitty.
 With a kitty, the four cards are distributed, one to each player, by the bid winner.

 Each hand must meld separately.
 As in the three-handed version, the first player is forced to bid when holding meld.
-Play is often to 1000 but can increase to 1500 during partnership.
+Play is often to 1,000 but can increase to 1,500 during partnership.